top of page

 Alma String Quartet: Grrrl Power from Cuba

-On 9 February 2025, the all-female Alma String Quartet performed in an intimate concert at MuralMusicalRooms in Zurich.
+On February 9, 2025, the all-female Alma String Quartet from Havana, Cuba, delivered an intimate performance in Zurich as part of the La casa de nadie Room Sessions concert series.
 A review by Martina Knecht.

-Alma String Quartet (from left): Camila Crespo Ramirez on first violin, Liliet Silva Carmenates on second violin, Yosmara Castañeda Valdés on viola, and Amaya Justiz Robert on cello.
+Alma String Quartet at MuralMusicRooms in Zurich (from left): Liliet Silva Carmenates on second violin, Camila Crespo Ramirez on first violin, Amaya Justiz Robert on cello, and Yosmara Castañeda Valdés on viola.

 The Alma String Quartet’s performance in Zurich was nothing short of electrifying, combining passion, rich sonority, and cultural innovation.
 As the final stop on their groundbreaking international tour, which spanned the USA and Europe, the quartet delivered an unforgettable experience that captivated the Swiss audience.
 Their remarkable technical prowess and distinctive musical voice were on full display, reaffirming their status as one of the most exciting and innovative chamber ensembles in the classical music world today.